sandboxie-plus/Sandboxie/README.md

 # Sandboxie-Plus
 Adds new functionality like box snapshots, and better logging/tracing and provides a new Qt based UI to utilize that functionality.

+## Sandboxie-Classic Documentation

+The archived documentation of sandboxie can be found at: https://xanasoft.com/sandboxie/

 ## History